laravel/docs/homestead.md

 <a name="old-versions"></a>
 ## Old Versions

-> {note} If you need an older version of PHP please see <a href="#multiple-php-versions">Multiple PHP Versions</a> before trying to use an old version of Homestead.
+> {tip} If you need an older version of PHP check the documentation on <a href="#multiple-php-versions">multiple PHP versions</a> before attempting to use an old version of Homestead.

 You can easily override the version of the box that Homestead uses by adding the following line to your `Homestead.yaml` file: